be5invis/Iosevka/README.md

 * `italic='<styles>'`, styles for italics only.
 * `oblique='<styles>'`, styles for obliques only.

+You can add arbitrary styles for these variables.

-You can also customize the font family:
+You can also customize the font family and target weights:

 * `family='<Font Family>'`, for a customized font family name.
 * `weights='<list of weights>'`, a space-separated list, indicates the specific weights needed to be built.
 The candidates are: